-The development of a baby is dependent on multiple factors such as the nourishment received from the mother, physical health of the mother and of course, genetics.
-It can happen at times that babies are born with specific congenital disabilities.
+The development of a baby is dependent on multiple factors, such as the nourishment received from the mother, physical health of the mother, and of course, genes.
+Certain genes passed from mother to baby can result in the baby being born with congenital disabilities.
 Clubfoot is one such congenital malformation.

 Video: Club Foot (Talipes) in Babies – Causes, Signs & Treatment

-Clubfoot or congenital talipes equinovarus is a congenital foot deformity where the baby’s foot is twisted because the tissues that connect the muscle to the bones are shorter than usual.
-A child can be born with the condition in a single foot or a bilateral clubfoot, where both feet of the baby are twisted inwards.
+Clubfoot, or congenital talipes equinovarus, is a congenital foot deformity, where the baby’s foot is twisted because the tissues that connect the muscle to the bones are shorter than usual.
+A child can be born with the condition in a single foot, or with a bilateral clubfoot, where both feet of the baby are twisted inwards.

-Clubfoot can be mild or severe and will make walking normally difficult for the child.
-A clubfoot is not painful and can be treated early after birth of the child without any complex surgical procedures in most cases.
+Clubfoot can be mild or severe, and will make walking normally difficult for the child.
+A clubfoot is not painful, and can be treated early after birth without any complex surgical procedures in most cases.

-Clubfoot is not very uncommon and affects one to two in every thousand babies born in India.
-Clubfoot instances in boys are more common in boys than in girls and, the likelihood of both feet suffering from clubfoot is high.
+Clubfoot is not very uncommon, and affects one to two in every 1,000 babies born in India.
+Clubfoot occurrences are more common in boys than in girls, and the likelihood of both feet suffering from clubfoot is high.

 Types Of Clubfoot